PACE trial reanalyses, illness management reports and trial reviews

 Dr Charles Shepherd, Hon.
 Medical Adviser, ME Association.

-4. June 2017 – The GETSET trial (Clark, et al. Queen Mary University Hospital)
+5. ME Association Review of The GETSET trial (Clark, et al. Queen Mary University Hospital) (June 2017)

 This randomised controlled trial aimed to demonstrate that GET delivered remotely was able to improve physical function for people with ME/CFS.